PranithNethikunta/CSV-Query-Agent/README.md

 **DASH solves this** by enabling users to ask **natural language questions** and receive instant **answers and reports**, all powered by AI and connected to multiple data sources in real time.

-# DataFrame Query Agent

-This project lets you ask natural language questions about your CSV file and get instant answers by automatically converting your questions into executable pandas code using a Groq LLM.

 ## Features
 - Load any CSV dataset
 - Automatically extract and understand dataset schema